 This generally depends on the format of the document itself, but the output can be tailored to your individual requirements.

 Microsoft Word documents can be edited with ‘Track Changes’ switched on, allowing you to review and then accept or reject my suggested amendments.
 Alternatively, on PDF documents the amendments can be marked using BS 5261C:2005 symbols or the Adobe Comment tools (N.B. these methods do not actually change the source text; you will need to apply these changes yourself to the original document).
 Finally, hard (paper) copies are usually marked up using BS 5261C:2005 symbols, although other arrangements can be made if necessary.

 Prices will vary depending on the complexity of the document and also the level of service required.
 As a guideline, the CIEP has provided suggested minimum rates.
 A fixed price quotation is usually given for a piece of work, but a rate per hour, or per thousand words, etc, can be calculated if required.

 Please contact me for a quote or to discuss your requirements.
 To enable a quote to be rapidly returned to you, please send a representative sample of the text (e.g. 1000–2000 words or the first chapter) and state the total word count of the entire document.

 How can I pay?

-For clients based in the UK, payment is preferred by BACS bank transfer.
-Other methods of payment may be arranged with prior agreement.
+Payment is usually requested by bank transfer.
+Other methods of payment may occasionally be agreed prior to work commencing.

 How do I get in touch?